The boosted HP filter is more general than you might think: Simulations

-While we set $\sigma_e=5$ for DGPs 1--5 so that the stationary component $c_{t}$ is non-negligible in finite samples in relation to the $I(2)$ trend, we reduce $\sigma_e$ to 1 to match the settings in \citetalias{phillips2021boosting} where unit root trends were employed, for LUR processes have less prominent trend behavior than $I(2)$ processes.
-The following designs in DGPs 6--10 are used with a base LUR model parallel to DGPs 1--5.
-LURs from three groups (nearly explosive, unit root, near stationary) are used with $c \in \{3,0,-3\}$.
+We first design three data generating processes (DGPs) based on an $I(2)$ trend.
+DGP1 is a simple $I(2)$ process, upon which DGP2 adds another 3rd order polynomial trend, and DGP3 further involves a structural break in the middle.
+All these cases are covered by the asymptotics in Section \ref{sec:theo-Applications}. \begin{lyxlist}{00.00.0000} \item [{DGP1.}] $f_{t}^{(1)}$ satisfies $(1 - \mathbb{L})^2 f_{t}^{(1)}= v_{t}$, where $v_{t}\sim i.i.d.~N(0,1)$. \item [{DGP2.}] $f_{t}^{(2)}=f_{t}^{(1)}+200\left(t/n\right)^{3}.$ A third degree polynomial trend is added to DGP1. \item [{DGP3.}] $f_{t}^{(3)}=f_{t}^{(1)}+200\left(t/n\right)^{3}\cdot1\{t>0.5n\}$.
+A third degree polynomial trend with a structural break is added to DGP1. \end{lyxlist} While we set $\sigma_e=5$ for DGPs 1--3 so that the stationary component $c_{t}$ is non-negligible in finite samples in relation to the $I(2)$ trend, we reduce $\sigma_e$ to 1 for the LUR trend to match the settings in \citetalias{phillips2021boosting} where unit root trends were employed, since LUR processes have less prominent trend behavior than $I(2)$ processes.
+The following designs in DGPs 4--6 are used with a baseline LUR model parallel to DGPs 1--3.
+LURs from three groups (near explosive, unit root, near stationary) are used with $c \in \{3,0,-3\}$.